 Sleeping bag or set of sheets for a twin mattress, and a pillow

 Important: For the Sweat Lodge – Wear cotton.
 Nothing on the clothing that will easily get hot.
-No metal (jewelry, zippers, piercings, etc).
+Absolutely no metal (jewelry, zippers, piercings, etc).
 Bring an extra towel (large towel, not a hand towel) for this ceremony.
 Men can wear a t-shirt and a pair of shorts or swim trunks.
 Women can wear a t-shirt and a long cotton skirt (like a broomstick skirt – this is traditional), or modest shorts (modesty is very important).
 Bring a sports bra (no underwire bras).

 Important: Bring gifts to give to others that you meet on the reservation.
 Gift-giving is a way to establish and maintain relationships, and the gifts you bring can communicate in ways that words may not.
 In the past, people have brought home-made jams, mugs, home-made jewelry, all sorts of things.
 The more personal and thoughtful your gift the better.
-Be creative and plan to bring a bunch of gifts to give away during the week.
+Be creative and plan to bring a number of gifts to give away during the week.
 This is always a fun and deeply meaningful experience for both givers and recipients.

 Important: Bring a story (3-5 minutes).
 We want to hear each other’s stories, and we want to be able to share our stories with those we meet at times.
 Humorous is good.
 Serious is good.
 Your choice.